Run 20 Scientific Campaign Proposals

 |Submission of Scientific Campaigns LOI||May 28, 2021.
 4 pm Pacific|

 |Feedback to LOI proposers (provided by LCLS)||June 14, 2021.
 4 pm Pacific|

 |Submission of full Scientific Campaign Proposal||July 19, 2021.
 4 pm Pacific|

-Note: The call for Regular User Proposals will be issued on May 20, 2021, with a deadline for submissions of July 19, 2021.
+Note: The call for Regular User Proposals was issued on May 20, 2021, with a deadline for submissions of July 19, 2021.